HL7/case-reporting/input/pagecontent/reportability_response_narrative_guidance.md

 > The initial report was manually initiated by a provider.
 It was sent to: "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;", "&lt;[routing entity name](StructureDefinition-rr-routing-entity-organization.html#Organization.name)&gt;".

-> *(include and repeat for each* [Relevant Reportable Condition Observation](StructureDefinition-rr-relevant-reportable-condition-observation.html) contained in the RR Communication).
+> *(include and repeat for each* [Relevant Reportable Condition Observation](StructureDefinition-rr-relevant-reportable-condition-observation.html) contained in the RR Composition).
 Each determiniation should be its own paragraph in the narrative.

 **(Reportable)**